 The site was located within a Grade II Listed Park and the current high quality scheme would secure its long-term viable use.
 Deferral of the application would bring no new information to light.
 Consultations had taken place between the applicant, Council officers and residents and attempts had been made to resolve all concerns.
 Woodland walks would be reallocated and the restoration of important heritage aspects preserved through sympathetic design.
 The removal of trees was necessary to benefit the proposed car park to the rear.
 A viability assessment had demonstrated that the scheme would not fall within an acceptable profit threshold if affordable housing, health and education contributions were sought.
 Significant new planting was proposed and a good screening buffer established between the site and Stable Villas.
-Compared with the hotel, there would be a decrease in traffic flow to and from the site.
-The Pulhamite Grotto would be repaired and maintained.
+Compared with the hotel, there would be repaired and maintained.
 The existing basement would be converted to residential use and the main staircase restored.